 GroupTogether makes it super easy to organise a group gift, and so easy for people to contribute, which makes it a win-win for everyone.

-Now, with almost half a million collections organised, it’s quickly become popular platform that many others have discovered (and embraced) too!
+Now, with over one million collections organised, it’s quickly become popular platform that many others have discovered (and embraced) too!

 When I was Class Parent for Year 1, I tried it for the first time.
 And it was just so easy!
 It literally takes 5 minutes to set up, and everything else is automated – the payments, the reminders and the creation of the group card.